Taronga Zoo

-Taronga Zoo is a zoo located in Sydney, New South Wales, Australia, in the suburb of Mosman, on the shores of Sydney Harbour.
-The opening hours are between 9:30 a.m. to 5 p.m.
+Taronga Zoo Sydney is a government-run public zoo located in Sydney, New South Wales, Australia, in the Lower North Shore suburb of Mosman, on the shores of Sydney Harbour.
+It offers great views of Sydney Harbour and the city.
+The opening hours are between 9:30 a.m. to 4:30 p.m.
+(May to August) and 9:30 am to 5:00 pm (September to April).
 Taronga is an Aboriginal word meaning "beautiful view".

 It was officially opened on 7 October 1916.
 Taronga Zoo Sydney is managed by the Zoological Parks Board of New South Wales, under the trading name Taronga Conservation Society, along with its sister zoo, the Taronga Western Plains Zoo in Dubbo.

-Divided into various zoogeographic regions, the 28 ha Taronga Zoo Sydney is home to more than 2,600 animals of approximately 250 different species.
+Divided into various zoogeographic regions, the 28 ha Taronga Zoo Sydney is home to more than 5,000 animals of approximately 350 different species.
 It has a zoo shop, a cafe, and an information centre.

 History

 The Royal Zoological Society of New South Wales opened the first public zoo in New South Wales in 1884 at Billy Goat Swamp in Moore Park, on a site now occupied by Sydney Boys High School and Sydney Girls High School.
 Inspired by a 1908 visit to the Hamburg Zoo, the secretary of the zoo, Albert Sherbourne Le Souef, envisioned a new zoo based on the bar-less concept.
 After realising that the Moore Park site was too small, the NSW Government granted 43 acre of land north of Sydney Harbour.
-A further 9 acre were later granted in 1916, and the zoo at its current site opened to the public on the 7th October 1916.
+A further 9 acre were later granted in 1916, and the zoo at its current site opened to the public on 7 October 1916.